AdavizeTheFirst/witty-web/README.md

 #wittyweb
-This is a ecommerce website for making purchases.
+This is an ecommerce website for making purchases.